A locally modified second-order finite element method for interface problems and its implementation in 2 dimensions: Appendix A: Linear interface approximation

 We distinguish between the following five cases, see Figure~\ref{fig:config} \begin{itemize} \item Configuration A: The patch is cut in two opposite nodes. \item Configuration B: The patch is cut at the interior of one edge and in one node. \item Configuration C: The patch is cut at the interior of two opposite edges. \item Configuration D: The patch is cut at the interior of two adjacent edges with \\ $r\in (0,\frac{1}{2}),\; s\in (\frac{1}{2},1)$. \item Configuration E: The patch is cut at the interior of two adjacent edges with \begin{itemize} \item $r\in (0,1)$ and $s\in (0,\frac{1}{2})$ \item $r\in (\frac{1}{2},1)$ and $s\in (0,1)$ \end{itemize} \end{itemize}

 The subdivisions can be anisotropic with the parameters $r,s \in(0,1)$ in the configurations $B$, $C$, $D$ and $E$.
 These parameters describe the relative position of the intersection points with the interface on the edges.
-We denote by $e_i\in \mathbb{R}$, $i=1,2,3,4,$ the vertices on the edge.
-When the interface intersects an edge, then we move the corresponding point $e_i$, $i=1,...,4$ on the intersected edge to the point of the intersection (see Figure \ref{fig:config}).
-If an edge is not intersected by the interface then we take $e_i$ as midpoint of this edge.
-By $x_m\in \mathbb{R}^2$ we denote the midpoint of the patch, which has different positions depending on the configurations.
-We choose the midpoint as the intersection of the line connecting $e_1$ and $e_3$ with the line connecting $e_2$ and $e_4$ for the configurations $A$, $C$ and $E$.
-For the configuration $B$ we choose the midpoint as the intersection of the line connecting $e_1$ and $e_3$ with the line connecting $x_1$ and $e_2$.
-The midpoint for the configuration $D$ can be chosen as the midpoint of the line segment $e_1e_2$. \\ The patch in all configurations is split into four quadrilaterals.
-Each quadrilateral has at least one right angle.
-Depending on the configurations we will get different types of the quadrilaterals.
-In configuration $A$ we have a square and in the other configurations we get different types of the quadrilaterals.
-In the configurations $B$ and $C$ we get a right-angled trapezoid.
-In the configuration $D$ we have a quadrilateral with one large interior angle which is equal to $180^{\circ}$ and in the configuration $E$ we have quadrilaterals with one or two large interior angles between $(90^{\circ},180^{\circ})$. \\ Therefore, we distinguish two different types for a quadrilateral with one right angle: \begin{enumerate} \item The quadrilateral has one interior largest angle equal to $180^{\circ}$, \item The quadrilateral has one or two interior largest angles between $90^{\circ}$ and $180^{\circ})$. \end{enumerate} We split all types of quadrilaterals into two triangles by splitting the largest interior angle of the quadrilateral.
+We denote by $\vec{e}_i\in \mathbb{R}$, $i=1,2,3,4,$ the vertices on the edge.
+When the interface intersects an edge, we move the corresponding point $\vec{e}_i$, $i=1,...,4$ on the intersected edge to the point of the intersection (see Figure \ref{fig:config}).
+If an edge is not intersected by the interface, we take $\vec{e}_i$ as midpoint of this edge.
+By $\vec{x}_m\in \mathbb{R}^2$ we denote the midpoint of the patch, which has different positions depending on the configurations. {Precisely, it is chosen} as intersection of the line connecting $\vec{e}_1$ and $\vec{e}_3$ with the line connecting $\vec{e}_2$ and $\vec{e}_4$ for configurations $A$, $C$ and $E$.
+For configuration $B$ we choose the midpoint as intersection of the line connecting $\vec{e}_1$ and $\vec{e}_3$ with the line connecting $\vec{x}_1$ and $\vec{e}_2$.
+The midpoint for the configuration $D$ can be chosen as midpoint of the line segment $\vec{e}_1\vec{e}_2$.

+{In all configurations the patch is first} divided into four quadrilaterals.
+We note that each of these has at least one right angle. {The sub-quadrilaterals are then further divided into two triangles by either resolving the interface with an interior mesh line or -if this is not necessary- by splitting the largest interior angle of the quadrilateral.}